Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Results

 \subsection{Ablation Study}

-Previous literature showed that including spatial information into the vertices attributes is essential when assessing the ability of GNN based methods to solve problems like TSP \cite{DBLP:journals/corr/DaiKZDS17}.
-However, since solutions of SOPCC instances are also influenced by rewards and remaining budget as well as start and goal locations as pointed out in Section \ref{sec:attributes} in our implementation, we correspondingly extended the set of attributes.
-Therefore, this subsection, through an ablation study, we assess the impact of the temporal and spatial attribute additions, novel to this paper, of the one-hot encoding of the currently visited vertex and the start/goal vertices.
+Previous literature has shown that including spatial information in vertex attributes is essential for evaluating the effectiveness of GNN-based methods on problems like the TSP \cite{DBLP:journals/corr/DaiKZDS17}.
+However, because SOPCC solutions are also influenced by rewards, remaining budget, and the start and goal locations, as discussed in Section \ref{sec:attributes}, we extended the attribute set accordingly in our implementation.
+This subsection presents an ablation study to assess the impact of our novel temporal and spatial attribute additions, specifically the one-hot encoding of the currently visited vertex and the start/goal vertices.

-In Figure \ref{fig:ablation}, we see that when we remove any of these additional attributes, we incur in a decrease in average reward.
-In the case of start/end vertex removal, we saw nearly a 50\% reward loss.
-However, the most significant difference is failure rate, which significantly violates the $P_f$ constraint making this an infeasible solution.
-The same figure also shows that without the current vertex attribute we do not violate $P_f$, but the average total reward is worse than the original model.
-While this solution is more conservative, having a lower $F$ rate, our original model doesn't violate $P_f$ while collecting -- on average -- more reward.
-For node level classification using GNNs, these findings are relatively important in that GNNs possess the capability to understand time and space with respect to a given problem.
-Instead of embedding that information elsewhere in the algorithm, we can instead task the GNN with understanding explicitly defined spatiotemporal data.
+In Figure \ref{fig:ablation}, we see that removing any of the additional attributes results in a decrease in average reward.
+In the case of removing the start/end vertex attribute, we observed nearly a 50\% loss in reward.
+However, the most significant impact is on the failure rate, which exceeds the $P_f$ constraint and renders the solution infeasible.
+The same figure also shows that omitting the current vertex attribute does not lead to a violation of $P_f$, but the average total reward is worse than that of the original model.
+While this solution is more conservative, achieving a lower $F$ rate, our original model maintains compliance with $P_f$ while collecting, on average, more reward.

+For node-level classification using GNNs, these findings are relatively significant: GNNs can capture temporal and spatial relationships relevant to a given problem.
+Rather than embedding this information elsewhere in the algorithm, we can instead task the GNN with learning explicitly defined spatiotemporal data.